ARA Jujuy: Construction and career

 Named after Jujuy Province, the ship was ordered from the Friedrich Krupp Germaniawerft shipyard in Kiel, Germany, in 1910 because Argentina could not build warships of that size itself and was launched on 4 March 1912.
 She was turned over to the Argentine Navy and commissioned on 15 April 1912.
 Jujuy arrived in Buenos Aires on 5 July and was tasked the following year to train crewmen for the two Rivadavia-class battleships then under construction in the United States as part of the Training Division.
 The ship visited Mar del Plata in February 1914 and Montevideo, Uruguay, in August 1915 before beginning a refit at the end of the year.

-Like her sister ship Catamarca, Jujuy spent 1917 virtually in reserve due to the nation-wide shortage of coal, but unlike her sister, Jujuy was disarmed and placed in reserve during 1918–1919.
+Like her sister ship Catamarca, Jujuy spent 1917 virtually in reserve due to the nationwide shortage of coal, but unlike her sister, Jujuy was disarmed and placed in reserve during 1918–1919.
 The ship was assigned to the Scout Group (Grupo de Exploradores) upon her reactivation in 1920 and joined the group on visits to the river ports of Paraná, Entre Ríos, and Concepción del Uruguay in commemoration of General Justo José de Urquiza.
 She was assigned to the 1st Division in 1921 and was reclassified as a Scout-Torpedo Boat (Explorador-Torpedero) the following year.
 Jujuy visited Buenos Aires to celebrate President Marcelo Torcuato de Alvear's inauguration on 12 October 1922.